-In most people the infection is mild and passes in about a week without causing any lasting problems.
-But in rare cases it can be very serious and potentially life threatening.
+In most people, the infection is mild and passes in about a week without causing any lasting problems.
+But in rare cases, it can be severe and potentially life-threatening.

-For travelers and tourists it is important to know the symptoms of this disease in order not to miss the beginning of treatment.
+For travelers and tourists, it is essential to know the symptoms of this disease to avoid missing the beginning of treatment.

 There is no specific treatment for dengue/ severe dengue, but early detection and access to proper medical care lowers fatality rates below 1%.

 Of course, to establish a diagnosis, you must consult a doctor and take tests.